-He was entitled to the 1914 Star with clasp, War Medal and Victory Medal.
+Alfred was entitled to the 1914-15 Star, War Medal and Victory Medal.

 At the time of the 1911 census Alfred was living with the Brother-in-law and sister at 4, Mitchell Terrace, Hallam Fields, Ilkeston, Derbyshire.
 He is listed as married for 6 years but his wife is not there.